MaddyElla9/Recovery/_recipes/baked-potato.md

 Using a small paring knife, slice halfway through the potato lengthwise.
 Then give it a gentle squeeze to open.
 ## Step 7:
 Serve immediately, with your desired toppings.

+Recipe by: Ali from Gimme Some Oven (https://www.gimmesomeoven.com/baked-potato/)